hyperledger/fabric/docs/source/test_network.md

 - Visit the [Running a Fabric Application](write_first_app.html) tutorial to learn how to use the APIs provided by the Fabric SDKs to invoke smart contracts from your client applications.
-- If you are ready to deploy a more complicated smart contract to the network, follow the [commercial paper tutorial](tutorial/commercial_paper.html) to explore a use case in which two organizations use a blockchain network to trade commercial paper.

 You can find the complete list of Fabric tutorials on the [tutorials](tutorials.html) page.